 In the Rapid Access to Consultative Expertise (RACE) model, the telephone call is routed directly to the specialists cell phone or pager for “just in time” advice.

-Available Monday to Friday, 0800-1700 for physicians and nurse practitioners only
+Available Monday to Friday, 0800-1700 for physicians, nurse practitioners, medical residents and midwives only

 - ~75,000 calls in the first 10 years

 - ~1000 calls/requests per month

 - ~700 specialists roster

 Wilson, M., Mazowita, G., Ignaszewski, A., Levin, A., Barber, C., Thompson, D., Barr, S., Lear, S., & Levy, R. (2016).
 Family physician access to specialist advice by telephone: Reduction in unnecessary specialist consultations and emergency department visits.
 Canadian family Physician, 62(11), e668-e676.

 Canadian Nurses Association.
 (2013).
 The RACE to better primary health care.
 Leadership in primary health care: 2013 series.

 Kramer, L. (2013).
 RACE program provides rapid specialist consults.CMAJ, 185(18) E821.

 Barber, C. (2011).
 Shared Care brings specialists and family doctors closer for better patient care.
 BCMJ, 53, 1.